Doctor Aunty: Deepak Budki

 fees."

-I was apprehensive that Kamla Devi would flare upon hearing my suggestions and maybe I would earn some abuses as well but
+I was apprehensive that Kamla Devi would flare up upon hearing my suggestions, and maybe I would earn some abuse as well, but nothing of the sort happened.
+In a while, her usual soft mood was restored, and

-she said to me, “Son, money is not everything in life.
-If I had wished I would
+she said to me, "Son, money is not everything in life.
+If I had wished, I would

 have earned lakhs of rupees from such nefarious activities.
 Plenty of

-opportunities came my way but my inner conscience never allowed me to indulge
+opportunities came my way, but my inner conscience never allowed me to indulge

 in such things.
 As per my understanding, I have come to this life - Manushya